-On display at the Mitsubishi Motors Brand Experience stand from Friday 3rd until the climax of the horse trials on Sunday 5th May, the L200 eSports Concept is based on the ‘Truck King Battle’ winning entry from Joanne Tulloch of Livery Dole Mitsubishi in Exeter, whose concept of an eSports gaming truck gained the highest online engagement across the Mitsubishi’s social media.
+On display at the Mitsubishi Brand Experience stand from Friday 3rd until the climax of the horse trials on Sunday 5th May, the L200 eSports Concept is based on the ‘Truck King Battle’ winning entry from Joanne Tulloch of Livery Dole Mitsubishi in Exeter, whose concept of an eSports gaming truck gained the highest online engagement across Mitsubishi’s social media.

 Based on a standard Mitsubishi L200, this heavily modified show truck benefits from a chassis extension of 800mm and has been widened by 80mm to enable it to house a twin gaming area.
 Each of the two race simulator gaming set-ups is complete with a racing seat and Logitech G920 Driving Force Racing wheel, pedal box and gear shifter.
 Xbox One consoles are linked to curved 24-inch LED screens which are being used to run Forza Horizon 4.

 The rear tailgate has been heavily modified and now incorporates a set of fold-down steps to allow easier access to the gaming area, which itself is covered with a bespoke fabrication to allow for the additional headroom required.
 The rear area is completed with a coffee machine and refreshment bar, allowing for hours of uninterrupted gaming.